 Second Year Experience is the overarching program that works to support second-year students as they continue to develop their academics and career interests.

 Half of an academic year, usually about 15 weeks of classes.
-Fall semester usually goes from September-December and Spring semester goes from January -May.
+Fall semester usually runs from early September through mid-December and Spring semester usually runs from mid-January through mid-May.
 Most classes last one semester.

 Student Code of Conduct